Slow DoS attack

-Particularly, in order to reduce bandwidth, a Slow DoS Attack often acts at the application layer of the ISO/OSI stack (e.g. in case of timeout exploiting threats), although this is not a requirement.
-Such layer is however easier to exploit in order to successfully attack a victim even by sending it few bytes of malicious requests.
+Particularly, in order to reduce bandwidth, a slow DoS attack often acts at the application layer of the ISO/OSI stack (e.g. in case of timeout exploiting threats), although this is not a requirement.
+Such layer is however easier to exploit in order to successfully attack a victim even by sending it a few bytes of malicious requests.

-The purpose of a Slow DoS Attack is (often, but not always) to cause unavailability of a network service, by seizing all the connections the daemon is able to concurrently manage, at the application layer.
-Under such condition, any new incoming connection, even from potentially legitimate clients, will not be accepted by the daemon, hence leading to a denial of service.
+The purpose of a slow DoS attack is (often, but not always) to cause unavailability of a network service, by seizing all the connections the daemon is able to concurrently manage, at the application layer.
+Under such conditions, any new incoming connection, even from potentially legitimate clients, will not be accepted by the daemon, hence leading to a denial of service.
 In addition, once a connection is established/sized by the attacker, the adversary would keep it alive as long as possible (hence, avoiding connection closures, which could potentially free-up resources for legitimate clients).
 In order to keep connections alive, reducing at the same time the attack bandwidth, considering a single connection, data are sent to the target service only at specific times, by exploiting the so-called Wait Timeout parameter, scheduling a periodic data sending activity (at the application layer): once the timeout expires, a specific payload (depending on the attack type and the approach used by the malicious user) is sent to the targeted daemon.
 While at lower layers of the ISO/OSI stack, timeouts may be relatively short, in this case, it may assume particularly long values, in the order of minutes.

 Exploited parameters

-According to Cambiaso et al, Slow DoS Attacks exploit one or more parameters characteristics of TCP-based connections.
+According to Cambiaso et al, slow DoS attacks exploit one or more parameters characteristics of TCP-based connections.
 Such parameters are exploited to keep connections alive longer than expected by preserving the attack bandwidth, hence seizing the server resources for long times, by at the same time reducing attack resources.